Bonidia/BioAutoML/protein-v2.md

 <h1 align="center"></h1>

-## BioAutoML - Automated Feature Engineering and Metalearning - End-to-end Machine Learning Workflow - Protein
+## BioAutoML - Automated Feature Engineering and Metalearning - End-to-end Machine Learning Workflow - Protein - BioAutoML + iFeature

 To use this model, follow the example below: